-- (i) TWUL has undertaken to provide, from time to time, certain information including: - (a) information, which would reasonably be expected to be material to an Authorised Credit Provider, which it supplies to Ofwat; - (b) details of proposed material changes to the Instrument of Appointment or constitutional documents; - (c) details of any investigations or proceedings; - (d) any notice (including an Enforcement Order) from any governmental authority or industry regulator; - (e) a semi-annual Investors' Report; - (f) certain other material information about the business and financial condition of each of the Obligors as may be requested or required to be delivered from time to time; and - (g) information in relation to any announcement of K.
+- (a) TWUL has undertaken to provide, from time to time, certain information including: - (i) information, which would reasonably be expected to be material to an Authorised Credit Provider, which it supplies to Ofwat; - (ii) details of proposed material changes to the Instrument of Appointment or constitutional documents; - (iii) details of any investigations or proceedings;

-- (ii) Each Obligor has undertaken to provide, within certain agreed timeframes, certain information including: - (a) its audited financial statements and (in respect of TWUL only) its unaudited interim financial statements; - (b) copies of all material documents despatched by it to its creditors (other than in the ordinary course of its business); - (c) details of any litigation or other proceedings which are current, threatened or pending; - (d) details of any Obligor placed on credit watch with negative implications with a view to a possible downgrade below Investment Grade and any non-compliance with any law or regulation or the occurrence of an emergency; - (e) notification of any Default or Potential Trigger Event; - (f) details of any event which could give rise to an insurance claim in excess of 0.25 per cent. of RCV; and - (g) details of any event which would be reasonably likely to have a Material Adverse Effect and, where relevant, the Periodic Information relating to it. - (iii) Each of TWUL and the Issuer has undertaken, among other things: - (a) to supply a compliance certificate to be accompanied by computations made in respect of such historical and forward-looking financial ratios as required by the CTA; - (b) to permit the Security Trustee to investigate the calculations contained in any compliance certificate; and - (c) to deliver a certificate upon request by the Security Trustee certifying that no Default or Potential Trigger Event is outstanding or if a Default or Potential Trigger Event is outstanding of which it is aware, specifying the Default or Potential Trigger Event and the steps (if any) taken or proposed to be taken to remedy such event.
+- (iv) any notice (including an Enforcement Order) from any governmental authority or industry regulator; - (v) a semi-annual Investors' Report; - (vi) certain other material information about the business and financial condition of each of the Obligors as may be requested or required to be delivered from time to time; and - (vii) information in relation to any announcement of K. - (b) Each Obligor has undertaken to provide, within certain agreed timeframes, certain information including: - (i) its audited financial statements and (in respect of TWUL only) its unaudited interim financial statements; - (ii) copies of all material documents despatched by it to its creditors (other than in the ordinary course of its business); - (iii) details of any litigation or other proceedings which are current, threatened or pending; - (iv) details of any Obligor placed on credit watch with negative implications with a view to a possible downgrade below Investment Grade and any non-compliance with any law or regulation or the occurrence of an emergency; - (v) notification of any Default or Potential Trigger Event; - (vi) details of any event which could give rise to an insurance claim in excess of 0.25 per cent. of RCV; and - (vii) details of any event which would be reasonably likely to have a Material Adverse Effect and, where relevant, the Periodic Information relating to it. - (c) Each of TWUL, TWUF and the Issuer has undertaken, among other things: - (i) to supply a compliance certificate to be accompanied by computations made in respect of such historical and forward-looking financial ratios as required by the CTA: - (ii) to permit the Security Trustee to investigate the calculations contained in any compliance certificate; and - (iii) to deliver a certificate upon request by the Security Trustee certifying that no Default or Potential Trigger Event is outstanding of which it is aware having made all reasonable enquiries or if a Default or Potential Trigger Event is outstanding of which it is aware, specifying the Default or Potential Trigger Event and the steps (if any) taken or proposed to be taken to remedy such event.